 Between May 15, 2018 and June 29, 2018, the Company sold an aggregate of 1,402,442 units in a private placement transaction at a purchase price equal to \$2.27 per unit for gross proceeds of approximately \$3.2 million.
 Each unit consisted of one share of our common stock and a warrant to purchase one share of our common stock for \$2.724, subject to adjustment thereunder for a period of three years.
-The Company paid \$167,526 to their placement agent and issued placement agent warrants to purchase up to 84,146 shares of common stock, with a three-year term, at an exercise price equal to \$2.724.
+The Company paid \$167,526 to its placement agent and issued placement agent warrants to purchase up to 84,146 shares of common stock, with a three-year term, at an exercise price equal to \$2.724.
 The issuance costs were charged against additional paid in capital.
-The Company also recorded a note receivable of \$107,490, which represented proceeds from one non-affiliated investor in the June 29, 2018 transaction that was not received until July 6, 2018.